alexssh/figwidgets-monorepo/src/widgets/Changelog/ABOUT.md

 - 8 types of entries
 - Manual sorting
-- Accidental editing protection
+- Editing protection
-- Darkmode support
+- Dark mode support

 ## What this widget is good for: